HBRose-BIDA/HBRose-BIDA/README.md

 [LinkedIn Profile](https://www.linkedin.com/in/hjalmaar-rose-ms-23a20851)

 ## 💡 Welcome to My GitHub Profile!
 There is still clean up work to do.
 The HTML is ugly.
+Tableau and Power BI links will be created.

 ### 👋 About Me